-One Starry Christmas (2014)
+One Starry Christmas (2014) Hallmark Review

-It’s nice to see some movies can give us all the trimmings of the seasons normalcy along with the healthy dose of romance (even if it is full of, and I say this with love, well-worn sentiments – come on, we know that’s why we heart these movies) and still be a story with a voice all its own.
-As far as this title is concerned there are two things I really enjoyed about this one.
-The first being that though this was a girl-returns-home kind of script, it wasn’t the typical “small town” kind of homecoming (and in future, may I just give this note to writers: living in the city isn’t bad and we could use more city-heavy stories.)
+It’s nice to see some movies can give us all the trimmings of the season’s normalcy along with the healthy dose of romance (even if it is full of, and I say this with love, well-worn sentiments – we know that’s why we heart these movies and we love it), and still be a story with a voice all its own.
+As far as this title is concerned there are two things I really enjoy about this one.
+The first being that though this is a girl-returns-home script, it not the typical “small town” kind of homecoming.
+(In future, may I just give this note to writers: living in the city isn’t bad and we could use more city-heavy stories.)